Skip to content

 Finally, git push to the environment you configured and head over to your app’s Autodeploy tab to see it in action.

-For example, if you configures a branch environment for the stage production, any git pushes to the production branch will be auto-deployed.
+For example, if you configure a branch environment for the stage production, any git pushes to the production branch will be auto-deployed.
 Similarly, if you create a new PR, say PR#12, the Console will auto-deploy a stage called pr-12.

 5. Setup alerts